24: The Soundtrack: Track listing

 (Note that on Track 6 and Track 18, "Teri" is misspelled on the CD as "Terry".)

 The Japanese and European editions include exclusive tracks.

 Other soundtracks

-24: Seasons Four and Five Soundtrack
+24: Seasons Four and Five – Original Television Soundtrack

-24: Seasons Four and Five Soundtrack contains 21 songs from Season 4, Season 5, and 24: The Game.
+24: Seasons Four and Five – Original Television Soundtrack contains 21 songs from Season 4, Season 5, and 24: The Game.
 It contains approximately 1 Hour and 10 Minutes of music.
-The Soundtrack was released on November 14, 2006.
+The soundtrack was released on November 14, 2006.
 The orchestral selections from 24: The Game were "recorded at Abbey Road Studios in London in the Summer of 2005."